Skip to main content

 Plan sharing

-This option is available for most employer or benefit-sponsored memberships.
-With this method, dependents over 18 can create their own Maple account and still use your coverage.
-For instructions, see Sharing your plan with dependents.
+Available for most employer or benefit-sponsored memberships, this method lets dependents over 18 create their own Maple account while using your coverage.

-If this option isn’t available in your account, or if you have dependents under 18, use the patient profiles method instead.
+If this option isn't available in your account or if you have dependents under 18, use patient profiles instead.

 Patient profiles

-This option is available for Maple memberships and some partnerships where Plan sharing is not enabled.
-It is the required process for any dependents under 18.
-For instructions, see Adding a patient profile to your Maple account.
+Available for Maple memberships and some partnerships where plan sharing isn't enabled, this is the required method for any dependents under 18.
+For instructions, see the Adding a patient profile to your Maple account article, available here.

 For provincial health coverage, all family members must be added as patient profiles under your account.
-If a family member chooses to transfer and create their own account, they will need to reactivate their public coverage.
+If a family member chooses to transfer and create their own account, they'll need to reactivate their public coverage.

-See Transferring patient profiles for more information on transferring a dependent to their own account.
+See Transferring patient profiles (available here) for more information on transferring a dependent to their own account.

 Dependent plans

-This method allows eligible dependents over 18 to register using a unique link and your employee ID.
-It is only used in a select few partnerships.
+This method lets eligible dependents over 18 register using a unique link and your employee ID.
+It's only used in a select few partnerships.